Skip to Content

 How to Install a Pellet Stove

-How to install a pellet stove is a common question for people who have just bought or inherited their first pellet stove.
+Installing a pellet stove is a common question for people who have just bought or inherited their first stove.
 Luckily, it is not difficult to install a stove for the first time.

-Place your stove in an area where there is plenty of ventilation and space.
+Place your stove in an area with plenty of ventilation and space.
 First-time owners should also remember that pellet stoves can be heavy objects.
-It’s best that you plan the location of your pellet stove before moving it into your house.
+You should plan the location of your pellet stove before moving it into your house.

 See Related: Pros and Cons of Biofuels to Know